 While working as a practicing physician, seeing patients for seven years at Kaiser Permanente, Jeong performed at Los Angeles' famed Improv and Laugh Factory comedy clubs.
 His side gigs gave him the experience he needed to secure higher-profile entertainment jobs, and he soon appeared on ABC’s The View and earned the title "The Funniest Doctor in America."

 Jeong shared with LA Weekly what his medical school counselor told him prior to moving to L.A.: "You will be a great doctor because you are a great comedian, and you will be a great comedian because you are a great doctor."

-Jeong also created, wrote and co-executive produced the sitcom Dr. Ken, which ran for two seasons on ABC from 2015-2017.
+After The Hangover's release, Jeong became a regular on the hit NBC show Community, which aired from 2009 to 2015.
+He then created, wrote and co-executive produced the sitcom Dr. Ken, which ran on ABC from 2015 to 2017.
 The show was based on Jeong's life as a doctor prior to becoming an actor.

-Jeong has also become a widely recognized face of advertising campaigns, including for Pepto-Bismol, Coke Zero and the American Heart Association.
+Jeong has also served as a widely recognized face of advertising campaigns, including for Pepto-Bismol, Coke Zero and the American Heart Association.

 Jeong’s Vietnamese-American wife, Tran Ho, also a doctor, practices family medicine.
 The couple has twin daughters, Alexa and Zooey.
-Because Tran Ho was struggling with a rare form of breast cancer when her husband was offered his role in The Hangover (2009), Jeong almost turned down the part.
+Because Tran Ho was struggling with a rare form of breast cancer when her husband was offered his role in The Hangover, Jeong almost turned down the part.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!